 The chain of creations started with the

 Logger provider.
-Providers are the subject of our next section.
+Providers are the subject of the next section.

 A provider provides the concrete, runtime version of a dependency value.
 The injector relies on providers to create instances of the services that the injector injects into components and other services.